Challenger Maguire outraises Ryan for District 4 in Denton City Council race

 District 2

-Retiree Connie Baker, filling the unexpired term of Keely Briggs after Hudspeth defeated her in the mayoral runoff in December, has received $6,575 in contributions.
+Retiree Connie Baker, who filled the unexpired term of Keely Briggs after Gerard Hudspeth defeated her in the mayoral runoff in December, has received $6,575 in contributions.
 More than half of that — $4,000 — is from out-of-town donors.

 Baker could not be reached on Monday.